Diverse market models of competing Brownian particles with splits and mergers: Appendix: A comparison lemma

-The proof proceeds along the same lines as in \cite[Chapter 6, Theorem 1.1]{IWBook}, but with some adjustments which are necessary because of the local time terms.
-Let us recall the essential steps of the proof.
-We define $\psi(x) := x_+^3$ for $x \in \BR$; then $\psi \in C^2(\BR)$, and we have
+The proof of \eqref{eq:comp-Z} proceeds along the same lines as in \cite{IWBook}, Chapter~6, Theorem~1.1, but with some adjustments which are necessary because of the local time terms.
+We define $\psi(x):= x_+^3$ for $x \in\BR$; then $\psi\in C^2(\BR)$, and for $s \le\De(\tau)$